Our Cherry Street Plaza lobby is now open for walk-in service from 8 a.m. to 4 p.m. Monday through Friday. Learn about other customer support options.

 Flexible Spending Arrangements (FSA)

-If you enroll in both a Medical FSA and a consumer-directed health plan (CDHP) with a health savings account (HSA) in the same year, you will be automatically disenrolled from the Medical FSA.
+If you enroll in both a Medical FSA and UMP High Deductible with a health savings account (HSA) in the same year, you will be automatically disenrolled from the Medical FSA.

 On this page

-The Medical FSA and Limited Purpose FSA are offered only to PEBB employees who work at state agencies, higher-education institutions, and community and technical colleges.
+The Medical FSA and Limited Purpose FSA are offered to school employees eligible for SEBB benefits.